SquidDev/urn/docs/lib.prelude.md

 Due to how macros are implemented, all values are wrapped as tables in order to preserve positional data about nodes.
 You will need to unwrap them in order to use them.

+## `(create-lookup values)`
+*Defined at lib/table.lisp:179:1*

+Convert `VALUES` into a lookup table, with each value being converted to a key whose corresponding value is the value's index.

 ## `(cut &func)`
 *Macro defined at lib/function.lisp:16:1*